weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`activityDiamondBackgroundColor [ #predefinedColorName | #hexColorNumber ]`

-     Background (fill) color for a diamond on an Activity diagram.
+     |cmdl_bkcolor4| for a diamond on an Activity diagram.

       Note: "activity" must start with a *lower-case a.*